9erson/bytebles/courses/First Byte at Python/Lesson 3 - Decisions.md

 Write a python program, similar to the last one, that asks the user details for their order, then calculates their total.
 Here are the detailed requirements.

-1. Define prices for pizza prices (Pepperoni, Hawaiian, Vegetarian), pizza sizes, wings, and pop sizes and types.
+1. Define ==constants== for pizza prices (Pepperoni, Hawaiian, Vegetarian), pizza sizes, wings, and pop sizes and types.
 2. Greet the customer with a welcome message.
 3. Ask the customer for their pizza choice (Pepperoni, Hawaiian, or Vegetarian) and store it in a variable.
 4. Ask the customer for their pizza size (small, medium, or large) and store it in a variable.